 You can start off with non-verbal communication if that’s more comfortable!
 Guide your partner’s hand to the right spots, and show them what speed you like… you could even just groan or arch your back when they do something right.
 Giving your partner positive feedback is so important for letting your partner know what they need to do more of.

 Or - you can be more upfront and use verbal communication.
 You might tell them you love it when they use that stroke, or when they go at a certain speed.

-Our advice here would be to always keep it positive in the bedroom.
+Be clear with what you are asking, but always keep it positive in the bedroom.
 If you start heavily criticizing your partner about their style it will likely knock their confidence.
-And sex is already enough!
 So be encouraging here!
 You could start with ‘I love it when you do this…’. to put them in a positive mind frame!